About Centred Wellness

 I work with adults (18+) across all life stages...

-adjusting to study, work, or
+adjusting to study, work,

-juggling career, family,
+balancing career, family,

-or personal change
+or personal growth

-navigating illness, loss, or
+navigating illness, loss, spirituality, or

 My qualifications & experience